UmmayAbiha/Bootcamp-Spring/README.md

 (5) Demonstrate how you will resolve ambiguity while autowiring bean (Hint : @Primary)

 (6) Perform Constructor Injection in a Spring Bean

+--> Question 1 and 2 is in main branch
+--> Question 3,4,5 and 6 in master branch